 We believe that the indiscriminate and ruthless slaughter of Scotland’s mountain hares is unacceptable and must be stopped immediately.
 We care for the mountain hare!

 The mountain hare is native to the Highlands.
 In their white winter coats, bounding over the snow, they’re an iconic image of the ‘untameable’ wild Scotland that we all love.
 Yet this beautiful animal is routinely shot – even in the Cairngorms National Park – by hunting parties out for the thrill, and by gamekeepers managing land for red grouse shooting.
 They fear the mountain hare will spread disease, reducing the amount of grouse they can shoot.
-As a result, tens of thousands are thought to be eradicated every year, with one study finding that between March 2006 and February 2007, 24,529 mountain hares were killed in Scotland.
+As a result, tens of thousands are thought to be eradicated every year, with new data released in 2018 showing the total number of mountain hare killed fluctuating around an average of 25,961.
+Take action now!

 Why are mountain hares being killed?